cdang730/HackNC-2025---StudyBuddy/README.md

 ## ⚙️ How It Works
-- Users meet eachother based on their input time and subject.
+- Users meet each other based on their input time and subject.
+- First, they log in/sign up using either Google or username and password.
 - Users can choose from different subject like Math, English, History, CS, and Science.
 - Users can choose the mode of meeting: virtual or in-person.
 There is also a privacy choice for users, they can indicate their preference if they would like to be find by other users.
 - Users can also leave their contact information for other users to contact + encryption?